 What created this traffic growth?
 Word of mouth.
 Nothing I’ve done directly has had as much impact as basic word of mouth.
 I do virtually no marketing — my visitors do it for me.
 Blogging technology certainly facilitates this effect (via feeds, pings, and trackbacks), but ultimately the growth comes from people telling other people about this site.
 And for that I’m very grateful.
 A referral is the best form of feedback.

 But what I like best about this model is that it allows me to share my best content for free, which means it will reach more people.
 Not everyone is going to buy a book or CD or attend a seminar on personal development.
-But anyone can benefit from a free article, and this site now has over 300 to choose from, plus 15 feature articles and 9 audio files.
+But anyone can benefit from a free article, and this site now has over 300 to choose from.
 All free.

 Thanks for helping me achieve my dreams!